mpilab-uw/mpilab/content/training/Training-GradPostdoc/_index.md

 ---

 ## Summary
-This guide is meant to help you start your journey as a new graduate student or postdoctoral fellow in the MPILAB at the University of Waterloo.
+This guide is meant to help you start your journey as a new  URA, USRA, grad student, or postdoc in the MPILAB at the University of Waterloo.

-### Initial steps
+### Getting started
-* **<a href="https://uwaterloo.ca/graduate-studies-postdoctoral-affairs/new-students">On-boarding for new students</a>**
-* **Website update**
-* **Opening Compute Canada Account**
+* **Follow the <a href="https://uwaterloo.ca/graduate-studies-postdoctoral-affairs/new-students">on-boarding</a> from UW (grad students/postdoc only)**
+* **Website update:** download the <a href="https://www.dropbox.com/s/0h55d91qzyn22j3/_index.md?dl=0">template</a> fill-out the form (not in Word!) and upload the  completed form and mugshot <a href="https://www.dropbox.com/request/ZJrZzIxT4r91ewNBu7Tn">here</a>
+* **Open a Compute Canada Account (only if needed)**: follow the detailed steps <a href="https://www.computecanada.ca/research-portal/account-management/apply-for-an-account/">here</a>.
+If you do open a Compute Canada account, you MUST follow the Compute Canada training.
+* **Open a Gitlab account**: UW has an on-site Gitlab repository which is actively used.
+Request access <a href="https://git.uwaterloo.ca/users/sign_in">here</a>.

 ## Communication
-Writing
-Figure generation

-Slack channel: mpilab-workspace.slack.com
+The main communication within the group is done through our google group.
+We also have an active Slack channel for quick discussions/questions.
+You can join both:
+* **Slack channel:** mpilab-workspace.slack.com
-Email group serve: mpilab@googlegroups.com
+* **Email group serve:** mpilab@googlegroups.com

-## Technical Skills
+## Research Tools
+### ste
+Familiarize yourself with a number of tools used to facilitate the Research

+* **Git**: A version management system.
+Each project will has a dedicated Git repository.
+The repository is used to store all related work for a project (reference papers, drafts, weekly reports, figures etc).
+Typically, numerical codes will be housed in their own repository.
+Raw results are not stored in the repo.
+It allows for multiple users and allows for a dated backup.
+Please ensure to push daily.
+To learn more about git.
+* Latex